AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 </entity>
 ```

 Notice that the two company entities have two different types `type="company"` and `type="company2"`.
-These types are used later in _Data_ fields and _Metadata_ urls for company relations.
+These types are used later in _Data_ fields and _Metadata_ URLs for company relations.

 _CompanyRelation/Data/CompanyRelationData.xml_: